apache/sling-org-apache-sling-commons-json/README.md

 - Known major breaking changes to be addressed:
   - JSONWriter: change field 'writer' from type Appendable back to type Writer, adapt the constructor accordingly
   - JSONWriter: add missing methods isTidy/setTidy
-  - make the following classes package-private, as those were not present in the initial version of this library: JSONML, JSONMLParserConfioguration, Property
+  - make the following classes package-private, as those were not present in the initial version of this library: JSONML, JSONMLParserConfioguration, Property, JSONPointer, JSONPointerException, XMLParserConfiguration, XMLXsiTypeConverter, JSONParserConfiguration
   - check for newly added classes that add features to the json-java library, whereas we do not want to add them to the API of this library
 - build using mvn clean install, ensure that no more breaking changes are present with mvn bundle:baseline